Bluemont-dev/mySupport/readme.md

 The primary application code is in application.py; some functions are stored in helpers.py.

-The SQLite database file is mySupport.db, and it includes a large number of tables due to the many content types and the tags that can be assigned to them.
+The database includes a large number of tables due to the many content types and the tags that can be assigned to them.
 For example, the users table contains basic information about each user, while the messages, articles and discussions table contain the content that is published by those users.
 But the app uses many JOIN tables because of the many-to-many relationships involving comments, a user's loved ones, and the demographic data shared anonymously about those loved ones, such as relationship, age, gender, and the challenges they live with.

 Some key site features and the Python libraries that power them are: